janboddez/aperture-docker-compose/README.md

 ```
 All files and dependencies are fetched the first time the containers are brought up, and configs are automatically set.
 This takes a while, so, er, maybe wait a minute or two before moving on?

 Now, set up and run migrations for both databases.
 First up is Watchtower's.
 (Replace `1234` with your token of choice—see `.env`.
-The same goes your Watchtower database password: use the one you've specified earlier, in `.env`.)
+The same goes for your Watchtower database password: use the one you've specified earlier, in `.env`.)
 ```
 docker exec -i watchtower_db_1 mysql -u watchtower -p<some-random-password> watchtower < ./watchtower/html/schema/schema.sql
 docker exec watchtower_db_1 mysql -u watchtower -p<some-random-password> watchtower -e "INSERT INTO users (url, token, created_at) values ('https://aperture.example.org', '1234', NOW());"